Feeding My Hyperthyroid Cat

 - Plastic food and water bowls (replace with glass, ceramic or metal)

 - Ultra-high or ultra low iodine diets

-Note: Ill cats can’t afford to miss meals.
-If you have a cat, heavy or thin, that refuses new diets, stick with what they’ll eat best.
+Note: Ill cats need to eat as much as they possibly can.
+Offer food ad lib, and if you have a cat, heavy or thin, that refuses new diets, stick with what they’ll eat best.
 Sometimes gradually transitioning them from less-than-optimal diets to more nutritionally suitable ones works.
 However, if your cat refuses to eat anything but fish-containing foods, for example, then offer fish.